neofob/quickscope/README.md

 between time of data input to the time of display must be small.
 That's not the case for video play back.

 We do not use Cario to draw, as GTK+ does.
-We found it to be way to slow.
+We found it to be way too slow.
-We don't bother with anti-aliasing when drawing the beam, because we found that that was way to slow.
+We don't bother with anti-aliasing when drawing the beam, because we found that that was way too slow.
 We do a little anti-aliasing when drawing the grid lines, which is not as a big resource usage compared to anti-aliasing the beam lines.
 The beam is only one pixel wide to minimize the system resource usage.
 Higher fidelity drawing things can be made optional, but